In Poonch, deaths in Army custody leave tribal community with a bitter sense of betrayal

 In the week following the custodial killings, that sentiment has become sharper in the region.

-“If I begin counting the sacrifices I have made for India, I will break down inconsolably,” says a 58-year-old from Pir Panjal’s Poonch district.
+“If I begin counting the sacrifices I have made for India, I will break down inconsolably,” said a 58-year-old from Pir Panjal’s Poonch district.

 “It was Gujjars with whose help the militancy was almost wiped out from the region,” recalled the 58-year-old farmer, who has been part of many anti-militancy operations along with the security forces in the region in the early 2000s.